 - a.
 Services in this type include methadone or buprenorphine administration for: - 1.
 Treatment; OR - 2.
 Maintenance. - b.
 Only direct face-to-face time with beneficiary to be reported. - c.
 Staff travel time to be reported separately. - d.
 Preparation and documentation time NOT reported.

 Payment Unit

 One unit equals one on-site dose or one take-home dose.
-One daily unit equals one dose.

-Take home doses may be provided in accordance with the requirements in 42 CFR 8.12(h)(4)(i).
+The provider shall comply with 42 CFR 8.12(h)(4)(i).